Age and Dementia Friendly Best Practices

 Information Technology Best Practices

 Best Practice: Perform a general IT assessment that results in a written evaluation and best practice recommendations.
 At a minimum, the assessment should include a review of hardware infrastructure, networking, backup, email and user account management.

-Best Practice: Review technology organizational structure, spending and business goals across the community and develop a strategy to leverage technology-related operating and capital dollars more effectively.
+Best Practice: Review technology organizational structure, spending and business goals across the community and develop a strategy to prioritize technology investments.

 Best Practice: Design a regional shared IT services program to maximize technology resources across communities and/or school districts.

 Best Practice: Develop IT resiliency, recovery and contingency plans that are aligned with community realities and position the community to effectively manage unforeseen events.